-Basically, it’s got all the necessary parts of an ax – three-way pickup selector, master volume knob, and master tone control knob.
+Basically, it’s got all the necessary parts of an ax – a three-way pickup selector, a master volume knob, and a master tone control knob.

 The latter two can be adjusted individually.
 It has that traditional Tele configuration with two single coils – one at the neck and one at the bridge.